salt-extensions/saltext-vault/docs/topics/quickstart.md

 salt elliott vault.clear_cache
 ```

-If it still fails and you are issuing AppRoles, manually sync AppRoles and Entities and try again:
+If it still fails and you are issuing AppRoles, manually sync AppRoles and Entities,
+re-issue the minion's SecretID and try again:
 ```bash
 salt-run vault.sync_approles
 salt-run vault.sync_entities
 salt elliott vault.clear_cache
 ```

+Lastly, verify that minions without authorization to access these can't.